Active risk aversion in SIS epidemics on networks: Risk aversion in network actSIS epidemics

 For any $p^* \in (0,1)$, $\alpha(p^*) \in (0,1)$ and the numerator in \eqref{eq:dpdt} is positive.
 Observe that whenever $ \alpha'(p^*) < \frac{1/s - (1 - \alpha)}{1 - p^*}$ the denominator of \eqref{eq:dpdt} is negative and $\frac{dp^*}{ds}<0$.
 Given any $s \in (0,1)$, $1 < 1/s < \infty$, which means that $\alpha'(p^*) < \frac{\alpha(p^*)}{1 - p^*}$ is sufficient to conclude $\frac{dp^*}{ds} < 0$.
-In turn, this condition is satisfied for all $p^* \in (0,1)$ given any $\alpha$ satisfying assumptions of the Lemma, since $\alpha(p^*)/(1-p^*) > 0$, and $\alpha'(p) < 0$ by definition of risk aversion. \end{proof}
+In turn, this condition is satisfied for all $p^* \in (0,1)$ given any $\alpha$ satisfying assumptions of the lemma, since $\alpha(p^*)/(1-p^*) > 0$, and $\alpha'(p) < 0$ by definition of risk aversion. \end{proof}

-Lemma \ref{lem:actSIS_averters} formalizes the observation that risk aversion lowers infection rate at endemic equilibrium in \eqref{eq:actSISp},\eqref{eq:actSISps}, originally made in numerical experiments in \cite{zhou2020active}.
+Lemma \ref{lem:actSIS_averters} proves, in a different way than in \cite{zhou2020active}, that risk aversion lowers infection rate at EE in \eqref{eq:actSIS_2d}.
 Next, we consider risk aversion strategies in network actSIS, and prove an analogous result.
 We restrict our attention to contact and communication graphs that are undirected and regular.
-By Corollary \ref{cor:bif_specialized}, for populations of risk averters, the necessary and sufficient conditions for a transcritical bifurcation of a stable endemic equilibrium in Theorem \ref{thm:bif} are always satisfied.
+By Corollary \ref{cor:bif_specialized}, for populations of risk averters, the necessary and sufficient conditions for a transcritical bifurcation of a stable EE in Theorem \ref{thm:bif} are always satisfied.